Early exercise interventions used from Duke trial to decrease cardiovascular disease

 An MLK reflection

-Post submitted by Fatima Syed, MD, a primary care physician and a Vice Chief for Diversity, Equity, and Inclusion for the General Internal Medicine division, along with Dr. Sonya Patel-Nguyen.
+Post submitted by Fatima Syed, MD, a primary care physician and a Vice Chief for Culture, Engagement, and Community for the General Internal Medicine division, along with Dr. Sonya Patel-Nguyen.

 I’m the child of Pakistani Muslim immigrants.